NCA launches probe as sale of poison linked to 88 deaths in UK

 The National Crime Agency (NCA) received information in April suggesting that a number of people in the UK had purchased products from Canada-based websites that were selling substances to assist with suicide, which it passed on to police forces.

-In total, 232 individuals in the UK were identified as having purchased products from the websites in a two year period up to April 2023.
+In total, 272 individuals in the UK were identified as having purchased products from the websites in a two-year period up to April 2023.

 The NCA said that 88 of those people have died.